zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 Interface.
 It would block the current fiber and all other interrupt handlers that are stacked below the ISR.

-Tiny Mountain supports interrupt nesting.
+The kernel supports interrupt nesting.
 When an ISR is running, it can be interrupted when a new interrupt is received.